Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Experiments

-In \Table{MAM}, we evaluate the three MA mining strategies: cross-slice box propagation, intra-patient lesion matching, and cross-dataset lesion mining.
+In \Table{MAM}, we evaluate the three \textbf{MA mining strategies}: cross-slice box propagation, intra-patient lesion matching, and cross-dataset lesion mining.
 To eliminate the influence of multiple datasets, we trained LENS on DeepLesion alone.
 When no mining was applied, the model learned from the original 22.8K 2D lesion ground-truths (GTs) on 22.4K slices in the training set of DeepLesion.
 Cross-slice box propagation can infer more 2D boxes in the adjacent slices of existing lesion GTs, which brought an accuracy gain of 0.9\%.
-Note that we randomly sampled one positive slice for each 3D GT in every training epoch.
+Note that we randomly sampled one positive slice for each 3D GT in training.
 Intra-patient lesion matching discovered 11.5K new lesion instances (\# 3D GT), which further improved the accuracy by 3\%.
 We randomly checked 100 of the new instances and found 90\% are true lesions.
 During cross-dataset lesion mining, 117K uncertain 2D boxes were mined by the single-type dataset experts.
 Examples of the uncertain lesions can be found in \Fig{DL_spec_det_cmp}, \ie~the boxes that were detected by single-type dataset experts but missed by DeepLesion.
 Accuracy was increased by 3.9\% by ignoring these boxes during training.
-After applying this strategy to all 646K training slices in DeepLesion, we can sample the unlabeled images in training while ignore the uncertain area, which brought a 2.2\% accuracy gain.
+The ``unlabeled'' in the last row of \Table{MAM} indicates the image slices containing neither ground-truth lesions nor mined missing annotations.
+To leverage these unlabeled slices in training, we apply cross-dataset lesion mining on them to find uncertain lesions.
+Sampling these images in training while ignoring the uncertain area brought a 2.2\% accuracy gain since they can make the model learn more about normal appearances in the whole body.
+We also tried to use the retrained LENS to mine MAs for one more round and retrain LENS again.
+Although 1.4K more MAs were discovered, the improvement on average sensitivity is less than 0.2\%.
+It is possibly because there are little new information in these new MAs.
+Therefore, we decided not to run more iterations.
+The impact of the hyper-parameter values is studied in \Fig{hyper_param}.

+For comparison, we also tested two recent algorithms that can handle MAs in detection, see \Table{MAM}.
+Wang \etal~\cite{Wang2019missing} found MAs by checking the adjacent slices of the original annotations.
+The result was mildly improved.
+Data distillation was proposed in~\cite{Radosavovic2017data}, where predictions from multiple transformations of unlabeled data were merged to generate new training annotations.
+We followed~\cite{Radosavovic2017data} and did data augmentation in both training and testing, including random flipping in three axes, random scaling in the range of (0.5, 1.5), and random translation between (-8, 8) pixels.
+In testing, we augmented each image 3 times and fused the predicted boxes by weighted averaging, which were further treated as mined MAs and used for retraining.
+This strategy was effective and improved the accuracy to 43.7\%, but the mined MAs may contain many false positives.
+Our methods leveraged multiple prior knowledge, so the mined MAs are more reliable and lead to better accuracy.